 Christian Appalachian Project (CAP) AmeriCorps In-Home Respite Caseworkers provide respite services in the family’s home/community to children/adults/elderly who have disabilities that impact their daily lives.
 Will be responsible for providing daily care to participants according to specific training and participants’ individualized care needs, including bathing, feeding, nurturing, and implementing activities that encourage recreation, socialization, and independence.

-• Provides respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally challenged including Alzheimer’s, stroke victims, etc.
+--Provides respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally

-• Accepts and schedules referrals; conducts initial home visits with program manager, ensures applications are completed with pertinent information and participants meet acceptance criteria.
+--Accepts and schedules referrals, conducts initial home visits with program Manager, ensures applications are completed with pertinent

 Community Need Addressed

-Lack of support systems for caretakers on persons with disabilities.
+Corps members address the lack of resources and support systems in rural communities for caretakers for persons with disabilities.

-Corps members will provide needed support and increase socialization and access to healthcare for caretakers of persons with disabilities.
+Corps members will provide needed support and increase socialization and access to healthcare for persons with disabilities and their caretakers.